DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 ## Shortlisting

-High-value areas are defined as locations that:​
+We define high-value areas as locations that:​

 - have lots of service users (placement schools and providers).​
 - provide a high amount of service ‘use’ and data for the resources required to onboard them​